Bukovsky's book Judgment in Moscow will be published in English in early 2019.

 In 1987, he was one of a group of dissidents whose collaborative New York Times editorial, "Is 'Glasnost' a Game of Mirrors?" caused another uproar in both East and West, charging that Mikhail Gorbachev's reforms were a sham designed to get Westerners to "applaud the Soviet Union for promising conditions that they themselves would not tolerate for one moment."

 In the 90s, Boris Yeltsin's team considered Bukovsky as a vice-presidential candidate.
 It didn't happen, but Yeltsin restored Bukovsky's citizenship.
-After the Soviet Union disbanded, President Yeltsin invited him to Moscow to testify in the trial in which former members of the Communist Party of the Soviet Union sued Yeltsin for banning the Party and confiscating their property.
+After the Soviet Union disbanded, President Yeltsin invited him to Moscow in 1992 to testify in the trial in which former members of the Communist Party of the Soviet Union sued Yeltsin for banning the Party and confiscating their property.
 Bukovsky used the opportunity to sneak in a scanner and smuggle out top secret documents from the Party's Central Committee archives.
 Meeting notes detailed shocking private exchanges with American and European officials.
 American delegates confided to the communists that their demands to release political prisoners were only for public image back home.
 European heads of state proposed alliances with Russia to dominate Europe together.

 Bukovsky disingratiated himself with Yetsin and Russian leadership in general by continuing to criticize the new government as the same old Soviet regime with a happy face.
 He published a book, Judgement at Moscow, which called for a trial similar to the Nazis' "Judgement at Nuremberg," to condemn and purge Communist apparatchiks and KGB overlords for life.
 (The book was not translated into English because, he says, his American publisher wanted him to rewrite it to make it "politically correct.")